Local Irish dancer to compete at Irish Dance World Championships in Ireland

 The Irish Dance World Championships is known in the Irish dance community as one of the highest levels of competition.

-“We’re just very excited because we’re going to have this dream of seeing her dance in Belfast, Ireland," said Robina Walker.
-"It’s sort of like the Olympics of Irish dance."
+“We’re just very excited because we’re going to have this dream of seeing her dance in Belfast,” said Robina Walker.
+“It’s sort of like the Olympics of Irish dance.”

 “My oldest son and oldest daughter have a band with my daughter Rosemary and they play at all different places, like different music festivals and fiddle competitions,” said Robina Walker.
 “This is the first time they’re officially on the band list at Merlefest and they’re playing on Sunday.”

-Note: This story was updated at 8 p.m. on March 27.